 the heart of Waikiki, and the construction of the new Trump Tower,

 enhance Waikiki’s value and appeal to a more upscale clientele.
 We

 purchasing by mainland and off shore buyers for decades.

-Waikiki is still in demand for
+Waikiki is still in high demand for

 vacation condominiums or investment properties.
-Baby boomers still
+Baby boomers still want

-like the convenience and amenities.
+the convenience and amenities.

 Legal Rights /